KevinSHIT/NaiveSharp/README.md

 naive+quic://manhole:114514@quic.test.me
 ```

-You can get more information from [This issue](https://github.com/klzgrad/naiveproxy/issues/86#issue-638085031).
+You can get more information from [here](https://gist.github.com/DuckSoft/ca03913b0a26fc77a1da4d01cc6ab2f1).

 Thanks [@DuckSoft](https://github.com/DuckSoft) provides this specification.
 If [@klzgrad](https://github.com/klzgrad) provides specification, I will support it too.